About us

 All bedrooms have large separate en-suites.

-Large central lounge/ dining rooms with sitting rooms at the end of every wing for use by residents and their families.
+Large central lounge/dining rooms with sitting rooms at the end of every home for use by residents and their families.

-Large central activities room opening out onto large central courtyard.
+Large central activities room opening out onto a large central courtyard for use by residents, families and visitors.

 Phone, TV and Pay TV access in every room.

-Close to City Centre (2.2 kms from the Post Office)
+Close to City Centre (2.2 kms from CBD).

 All bedrooms, lounge rooms and sitting rooms look out onto extensive landscaped gardens.